“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “My pot lid… the thing that I threw... to save you guys?”
 Varhi frowned.

-“...A pot lid.”
+“...It was a pot lid?”
 Sairek repeated, studying him carefully.

 “...When I get better... how about I throw it at your face... and you can tell me first-hand... if it hurts or not?”

 “That’s... not necessary.”
-Sairek backed replied quietly, backing up a little.
+Sairek replied quietly, backing up a little.
+Sheesh.

 “Sweet Lands… Jimmy wasn't kidding about you."
 Sairek muttered.

 “Y-Yeah… I get that a lot... “ Varhi grunted.
-“There’s… an age restriction law to become a proper knight in Masirean... a...and... it’s not like you can immediately become a knight... just by applying either… but there’s technically no age restriction or any regimen for mercenary work… it’s a pretty dumb loop hole... but it benefits me, so... whatever.”
+“There’s… an age restriction law to become a proper knight in Masirean... a...and... it’s not like you can immediately become a knight... just by applying either… but there’s technically no age restriction or any regimen for mercenary work… it’s a pretty dumb, intentional loop hole... but it benefits me I guess, so... whatever.”

 “Yeah, you seem to be doing great right now.”
-Sairek drawled.
+Sairek drawled sarcastically.

 Despite his condition, Varhi mustered the strength to lift his head and send him a glare.
 “You saw what I’m up against here… if you think that’s the only one... you’re in for a very... very nasty surprise… those things are the least worrying thing that’s here… at least, in my humble opinion anyway...”